swaudo/swaudo.github.io/_posts/2019-08-01-trollcave-walkthrough.md

 of this.\n\nso far i've implemented a `password_resets` resource in rails and it's about 90% working except for the email thing. it's very frustrating. if anyone has any suggestions about how to get the email working, please drop me a pm\n\n--coderguy\n\t\t","user_id":4,"created_at":"2017-10-23T09:39:43.057Z","updated_at":"2017-10-23T09:39:43.057Z"}{"id":7,"title":"Welcome to the TrollCave!","content":"\nThe Trollcave is a community blogging website for people with a sense of humour.
 As long as you're not an idiot, we're very friendly.
 Registration is free, so [what are you waiting for](/register)?\n\t\t","user_id":1,"created_at":"2017-10-23T09:39:43.103Z","updated_at":"2017-10-23T09:39:43.103Z"}<html><body>You are being <a href="http://192.168.251.9/">redirected</a>.</body></html><html><body>You are being <a href="http://192.168.251.9/">redirected</a>.</body></html><html><body>You are being <a href="http://192.168.251.9/">redirected</a>.</body></html>{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}{"status":"404","error":"Not Found"}
 ```
-Remember when reading about:
+When reading the blog we come across a user talking about password_resets:

 ```
 so far i've implemented a `password_resets` resource in rails and it's about 90% working except for the email thing. it's very frustrating
 ```
 ![5-4.png](/assets/images/posts/trollcave-vulnhub-walkthrough/5-4.png)

-It alludes to using this to reset password.
+Google search tells us to reset the password we use:
 http://192.168.251.9/password_resets/new

 ![5-5.png](/assets/images/posts/trollcave-vulnhub-walkthrough/5-5.png)